 We’re going to satisfy no one with our answer – it really does depend (sorry!).
 When asking yourself this question, there are a few things you need to consider for yourself and your situation.

-1. Inflation and value
+1. Indexation and value

 But if you know that your loan is set to increase by a lot due to indexation, voluntary repayments can help offset this.
 It’s money out of pocket now, but it’ll save you potentially thousands of dollars in loan increases.